Child care program types eligible for funds include:

 In addition, the above eligible programs must be licensed, certified or registered and in good standing throughout the funding period with the Minnesota Department of Human Services (under Minnesota Rules, Chapters 9502, 9503, 245H or 119B) or their tribe.
 This means the program must not have been:

 Providers can apply monthly for Base Grants.
 All application periods close at 4 p.m. on the last day of the application period.
-There are four funding cycles for 2021:

 State statute requires base grant amounts to be determined based on the number of full-time equivalent staff who regularly care for children in the program, including sole proprietors (i.e. family child care providers) or independent contractors.
 "Regularly cares for children" is defined as a paid staff person whose job description or responsibilities include interacting with, caring for and supervising children enrolled in the program.
 More information on the funding formula is available under Base Grant amounts section on the Child Care Stabilization Base Grants page.

 Providers who have recently received payments through the Child Care Assistance Program, Early Learning Scholarships, or both will receive a 10% increase to their Base Grant per funding period.
 The department will determine eligibility for the 10% increase based on payment records for the Child Care Assistance Program and the Early Learning Scholarship program during the following timeframes for each funding period.
 The department will determine eligibility for the 10% increase based on payment records for the Child Care Assistance Program and the Early Learning Scholarship program, please see the Application Timeline table on the Base Grant webpage for 10% bonus lookback periods.